ivy-llc/ivy/docs/overview/deep_dive/exception_handling.rst

 ---------------------

 For consistency, we make sure that the same type of Exception is raised for the same type of error regardless of the backend set.
-Lets take an example of :func:`ivy.all` again.
+Let's take an example of :func:`ivy.all` again.
 In Jax, :code:`ValueError` is raised when the axis is out of bounds, and for Numpy, :code:`AxisError` is raised.
 To unify the behaviour, we raise :code:`IvyIndexError` for both cases.

 In Numpy,